tokarczykbl/Crowdfunding_ETL/README.md

 ### Files Included

-- **ETL_Mini_Project_BTokarczyk_JGuinn.ipynb**: Jupyter Notebook which contains all code to load in xlsx files, create dataframes, manipulate data and create csv files.
+- **ETL_Mini_Project_BTokarczyk_JGuinn.ipynb**: Jupyter Notebook containing all the code necessary to load xlsx files, create dataframes, manipulate data, and create csv files.
-- **ERD.Model.png**: Image file of ERD schema created on [Quick Database Diagrams](https://app.quickdatabasediagrams.com/#/).
+- **ERD.Model.png**: Image file of the ERD schema created using Quick Database Diagrams.
-- **crowdfund_db_schema.sql**: SQL file for tables creating and joining of data into PostgreSQL.
+- **crowdfund_db_schema.sql**: SQL file for creating tables and joining data in PostgreSQL.
 Queries are included for checking table data.
-- **02-project.md**: Course provided instructions for completion of project
+- **02-project.md**: Course-provided instructions for completing the project.
-- `Resources` folder contains cleaned csv files for PostgreSQL loading and provided source data in xlsx format for anlysis
+- `Resources` folder: Contains cleaned csv files for loading into PostgreSQL and provided source data in xlsx format for analysis.
--
+- `screenshots` folder: Contains images of working tables in PostgreSQL.

 ## Usage

 1. Clone the repository to your local machine.
-2. In your terminal, navigate to the `Resources` folder.
-3. Run the following command to import the dataset into MongoDB: `mongoimport --type json -d uk_food -c establishments --drop --jsonArray establishments.json`
-4. Execute the code in the NoSQL_setup_starter.ipynb file to load the uk_food database and establishments collection.
-The file will also clean up and standardize various sets of information.
-5. Execute the code in the NoSQL_analysis_starter.ipynb file to run the analysis on the dataset.
+2. Execute the code until the `Create the Contacts Dataframe` section.
+From there, you will have two options to create the same end file, but they cannot be run sequentially.
+If choosing option one, you will need to restart your notebook to execute option two.
+3. Open PostgreSQL software and create tables with the schema portion of the code.
+Import the data for the tables using the appropriate CSV files in the `Resources` folder.
+4. Run the queries to check table load.

 ## Dependencies

 - pandas
+- json
+- numpy
-- pprint
+- datetime
-- pymongo
+- re